-With video calls and meetings becoming a common work tool, it’s no surprise to see people confused as to which service they should opt for.
-Those choosing between Zoom vs Facetime have plenty of factors to consider, especially taking into account these apps are made for very different purposes.
+With video calls and meetings becoming a common work tool, it’s no surprise to see people confused about which service they should opt for.
+Those choosing between Zoom vs Facetime have plenty of factors to consider, especially considering these apps are made for very different purposes.
 Let’s dig into the differences and see which best suits your needs.

 Is Facetime enough?

 Those debating between using Zoom vs Facetime might not need too much research to reach a conclusion.
 These video calling services are made with very different types of users in mind.
-While Zoom is for professionals who need a wide selection of features and tools to conduct their online meetings, Facetime is a casual video calling app, mostly made for contacting friends and family.
+While Zoom is for professionals who need a wide selection of features and tools to conduct their online meetings, Facetime is a casual video calling app, mostly made for friendly conversations.

-Facetime’s feature set is extremely limited compared to something like Zoom.
+Facetime’s feature set is minimal compared to Zoom.
 Now, this doesn’t mean you can’t use Facetime for professional purposes.
-If all you need is a simple app to video call your co-workers, Facetime can get the job done.
+If all you need is a simple app to quickly video call your co-workers, Facetime can get the job done.

 Facetime can make group video calls with up to 32 people.
 Once in a call, you can add people using their contact’s name, phone number, or email.
 Each contact needs to be added individually.
 You can’t create a link or preset groups for easily calling everyone simultaneously.
 Screen sharing is also non-existent within Facetime, so you might need other Apple or third-party services to do this.

 Facetime allows you to change video/audio settings, use fun camera effects, and take advantage of custom Animoji or Memoji.
-The latter two features might not be great for professional calls, but they are there for casual conversations.
+The latter two features might not be great for professional calls, but they can be fun.

-And that’s about it for Facetime!
+That’s about it for Facetime!
 As previously stated, it’s made to be as simple as possible.
 Facetime will work great as a no-frills video calling app.
 We believe it could be sufficient for casual conversations and shorter hit-and-go calls.
-Or maybe just one-on-one meetings in which things like annotations, recordings, and other fancy capabilities are not necessary.
-More serious users should look elsewhere.
+Or maybe just one-on-one meetings in which things like annotations, recordings, and other fancy capabilities are unnecessary.
+Any serious users should look elsewhere.

 Zoom vs Facetime: Device compatibility